c4r-io/website/README.md

 The website is built through [jupyterbook](https://jupyterbook.org/en/stable/intro.html).
 This is a standard install with the furo theme and the quizdown extension enabled.

+## Small changes

+To fix typos, you can directly edit the website source through github.
+After committing, the site will be rebuilt and redeployed through netlify.
+It takes about 60 seconds to go from PR accepted to site redeployed.

+## Larger changes

-To develop, clone this repo.
+To make more substantial changes locally, clone this repo.
 To build:

 ```
 jupyter-book build .